seenons/seenons-be-assignment/README.md

 ### Test Coverage (required)

 We value thorough test coverage that ensures your implementation behaves as expected.
-You might also be able to find edge cases that were not added
+You might also be able to find edge cases that were not added by us.

 ### Bonus Points (not required but a nice to have)